-In practice, instead of maximizing a likelihood and finding the MLE, people usually use the EM algorithm together with the Kalman smoother to estimate the model (\cite{watsonengle1983}, \cite{quahsargent1992}, \cite{dozgiannonereichlin2012}, \cite{baili2012}, \cite{baili2016} etc).
-Since the EM algorithm runs only for a finite number of iterations, strictly speaking the estimate obtained by the EM algorithm is only an approximation to the MLE.
-However, in a breakthrough study \cite{barigozziluciani2020} showed that the estimate obtained by the EM algorithm converges to the MLE fast enough so that it has the same asymptotic distribution as the MLE.
+Instead of maximizing a likelihood and finding the QML estimator (the global maximum), people usually use EM algorithms to estimate models in practice (\cite{watsonengle1983}, \cite{quahsargent1992}, \cite{dozgiannonereichlin2012}, \cite{rubinthayer1982}, \cite{baili2012}, \cite{baili2016} etc.).
+Since an EM algorithm runs only for a finite number of iterations and converges to a local maximum under some conditions when the number of iterations goes to infinity, strictly speaking the estimate obtained by an EM algorithm is only an approximation to the QML estimator.
+To the best of our knowledge, only \cite{barigozziluciani2022} have proved that the approximation error is asymptotically negligible but under a different EM algorithm and a different identification scheme from ours (\citet[p.19]{barigozziluciani2022}).